 This one largely depends on what beginner quadcopter you choose to buy.
 Some quadcopters are specifically designed to be used outdoors.
 Others are intended for indoor use.
 Still, others can function perfectly in both environments.

-If you plan on flying your drone inside, however, make sure there’s nothing around that could possibly get caught in the propellers – this should stand as an obvious thing to do.
-Likewise, if you’re flying it outside, you really have to make sure you alert the people around you – drones can be extremely dangerous and accidents can be painful.
+If you plan on flying your drone inside make sure there’s nothing around that could possibly get caught in the propellers.
+Likewise, if you’re flying it outside, you really have to make sure you alert the people around you.
+Drones can be extremely dangerous and accidents can be painful.

 Should I try and repair a drone or quadcopter by myself?

 As a warning: don’t try to be a hero if you don’t have the tech skills to solder iron and do basic engineering.
 It’s equally safe to sell your drone for parts and then use the money to buy a new one.
 The difference won’t be that much and it’s a lot safer than trying to fix it and ending up with your quadcopter running amok.

 Don’t think it’s a walk in the park, flying a quadcopter is far more complicated than it would seem.
 First and foremost, the drone needs to be correctly calibrated before takeoff.
 Otherwise, it will probably end up in your neighbors’ trees or something similar but more dramatic.
 Check out our complete guide on how to fly a drone before you go on.